liuliangju/LJUserCenter/README.md

 ``` objc
 - (void)reloadUserCenterDatasource;
 ```
-or if you want to know which cell be Called after the user changes the selection, realize `LJUserCenterTableViewCellDelegate`(optional);
+or if you want to know which cell be Called after the user changes the selection, realize `LJUserCenterTableViewCellDelegate`(optional) method;
 ```objc
 - (void)tableViewCell:(LJUserCenterTableViewCell *)tableViewCell withCellModel:(LJUserCenterCellModel *)cellModel atIndexPath:(NSIndexPath *)indexPath;
 ```